starknet-edu/starknetbook/src/ch03-02-01-madara.md

 ./target/release/madara --dev --unsafe-rpc-external --rpc-methods Safe   --rpc-max-connections 5000
 ```

-you can now interact with madara rpc
+You can now interact with Madara rpc
 Eg you can get the chain using the rpc

 ```bash